 Currently, there are 1,700 full-time undergraduate students living in three freshman-designated residence halls.
 The newest residence hall is Warde Hall, built in 2009.
 After their freshman year, students get to move into college-operated apartments and townhomes.

-Mercyhurst has begun construction on a new sophomore residence hall that will house 350 sophomore students.
-It’s scheduled to open in fall 2018.
+Mercyhurst has constructed a new sophomore residence hall that houses 350 sophomore students.

 LEADERS IN SERVICE